REMEMBERING LISA WARREN JOHNSON

 Snacking on Raw Vegetables in 1973

-1969 was several decades before the gentrification of Boulder began, so Lisa was assigned to work and live in the Goss Street Center, where the Goss-Grove neighborhood population was still primarily low income Hispanic and black families.
+Lisa went to work and live in the Goss Street Center, where in 1969 the Goss-Grove neighborhood population was still primarily low income Hispanic and black families.
 We transformed the main floor of an older Victorian-style house into classrooms and the neglected yard into a playground.
 The house had two small attic rooms; one became a bedroom for Lisa, the other a storeroom for supplies.
 All but two of Lisa’s fifteen (15) Head Start students lived within easy walking distance of the Goss Street Center.
-Funds previously needed for busing were instead used to hire a cook and the kitchen became a place where fresh culturally familiar food was prepared .
+Funds previously needed for busing were instead used to hire a cook and the kitchen became a place where fresh and delicious culturally familiar food was prepared.

 From her first day Lisa demonstrated phenomenal teaching skills.
 Soon many of her students began making their way back to the Goss Street Center after class ended, making Lisa’s role as resident teacher a 24/7 responsibility.
 The absence of respite was not the only challenge she faced.
 One day Lisa asked a parent-volunteer to retrieve an item from the attic storeroom.
-The mother, like most of the other Hispanic parents was a devout Catholic.
-She somehow spotted a packet of birth control pills on the top of Lisa’s bedroom chest of drawers.
-In 1965 the Supreme Court had given married couples the right to use birth control, but in 1969 millions of unmarried women in 26 states were still being denied hormonal birth control.
-Further there was considerable controversy about their use among Catholic clergy and parishioners.
+The mother, like most of the other Hispanic parents was a devout Catholic and she somehow spotted a packet of birth control pills on the top of Lisa’s bedroom chest of drawers.
+While in 1965 the Supreme Court had given married couples the right to use birth control, in 1969 millions of unmarried women in 26 states were still being denied access to hormonal birth control.
+Further there was considerable controversy about its use among Catholic clergy and parishioners.
 A major kerfluffle followed, which Lisa managed to survive by using the full array of social graces she had been taught at Miss Porter’s School.

 Lisa with her fiance